Al-Masjid an-Nabawi: The Prophet's Mosque in Medina

 Frequently Asked Questions

-The Rawdah (Garden of Paradise) refers to the area between the Prophet Muhammad's tomb and his original minbar (pulpit).
+- The Rawdah (Garden of Paradise) refers to the area between the Prophet Muhammad's tomb and his original minbar (pulpit) — approximately 22 by 15 metres identifiable by its white carpets.
 The Prophet said this area is a garden from the gardens of paradise.
 Visiting and praying in the Rawdah is one of the most sought-after experiences in Islamic pilgrimage.
-Access is managed by crowds and queueing — the Rawdah is open at specific times for men and women separately.
+Access is managed — the Rawdah is open at specific times for men and women separately.